Benjamin Loong

-Benjamin "Ben" Tupay Loong is a Filipino politician who previously served as the Vice Governor of Sulu Province in the Philippines, a part of the Autonomous Region in Muslim Mindanao.
-He was the Governor of Sulu Province from 2005 to 2007, and is the younger brother of Tupay Loong, the current representative from Sulu's 1st District.
+Benjamin "Ben" Tupay Loong (born July 4, 1954) is a Filipino politician who previously served as the governor of the province of Sulu, a part of the former Autonomous Region in Muslim Mindanao in the Philippines, from 2004 to 2007.
+He is the younger brother of Tupay Loong, a former member of the Philippine House of Representatives from Sulu's 1st district.

+He currently serves as a member of the Bangsamoro Parliament since 2022.

 Background

 Loong is a native of Parang, Sulu.
+He took up a management degree at the University of the East.

-Political activity
+Political career

+Vice governor of ARMM (1990–1993)

 Loong started out as a businessman, running a coco oil company and serving as a member of the Mindanao Business Council (MBC).
-However, he quickly entered politics alongside his brother.
-He won his first election as ARMM vice-regional governor.
-He ran as an independent for ARMM Vice-Governor alongside Ibrahim Paglas, a former mayor and businessman, but was bested by Administration-backed candidates Parouk Hussin and Mahid Mutilan.
+However, he quickly entered politics alongside his brother Tupay Loong.
+He won his first election as ARMM regional vice governor in 1990.
+He ran in 2001 as an independent for ARMM vice governor alongside Ibrahim Paglas, a former mayor and businessman, but was bested by administration-backed candidates Parouk Hussin and Mahid Mutilan.

+Governor of Sulu (2004–2007)

-He became head of the MBC and competed in the Sulu provincial elections in 2005, this time winning the Governor slot.
+He became head of the MBC and competed in the Sulu provincial elections in 2004, this time winning the gubernatorial post.
 However, Loong was sidelined in the 2007 election in a political shifting of loyalties involving Abdulmunir Mundoc Arbison shifting his support to Abdusakur Mahail Tan.

-He came back in 2010 to be elected Vice Governor of Sulu with 113,678 votes, according to COMELEC data.
-He was supported by then President Gloria Arroyo.

 The Loong brothers are known to be political rivals with Governor Tan and former ARMM assemblyman Garcia Tingkahan.

-Business dealings

-Loong was president and CEO of BJ Coco Oil Mill, a company producing coconut oil.
+Post-gubernatorial career (2007–2022)

+Loong later served one term as vice governor of Sulu from 2010 to 2013.

+In 2011, Loong faced a graft complaint before the Sandiganbayan on charges of irregularities involving livelihood and infrastructure projects.
+The charges were eventually dropped by the Ombudsman in 2012.

+Bangsamoro Parliament (since 2022)

+In 2022, Loong was nominated by the Moro Islamic Liberation Front to serve as one of the members of the second interim Bangsamoro Parliament.
+He was thereafter appointed by President Bongbong Marcos.
+He served as one of the deputy speakers of the Parliament from 2022 to 2025.